seanliu9/home/index.md

     </div>
     <div class="timeline-details">
       <ul>
-        <li>Applied machine learning models (e.g. random forest and gradient boosting classifiers and regressors) and deep learning models (e.g. neural networks) to predict the conditions of urban trees and their impact on public health, particularly in Los Angeles</li>
+        <li>Implemented random forest and gradient boosting models to predict the conditions of urban forests and their impact on public health</li>
         <li>Created interactive visualizations displaying the status and diversity of trees around the United States</li>
         <li><a href="team004poster.pdf" target="_blank">Poster</a> and <a href="https://github.com/sliu750/CSE-6242-Team-Project" target="_blank">GitHub repo</a></li>
       </ul>